unionlabs/union/site/src/routes/blog/ics20-transfers-to-ethereum/+page.md

 IBC transfers from `union-testnet-3` to `sepolia` are just contract interactions, which need to be sent to either Sepolia or Union, depending on the transfer direction.
 We start by sending $UNO to Sepolia (Ethereum Testnet), and then back again.
 This showcase uses a single-threaded relayer with simple nonce management.
 This means it is not optimized for throughput, resulting in a lot of queued transactions.
 It's an MVP of a beta product after all.
 Optimized nonce management should land next week.

+IBC is as fast as the underlying chains.
+When you do Tendermint to Tendermint transactions, IBC is quite fast because the finality time is 6 seconds.
+However, when connecting to Sepolia, which has the same configuration as the Ethereum Mainnet, it takes two epochs for a block to finalize, which is approximately thirteen minutes.
+However, we are using the "justified" (or "safe") commitment level to decrease the required number of epocs to one, which is approximately six and a half minutes.

+If you want to learn more about these commitment levels, read [What are Ethereum commitment levels?
+Latest, Safe, Finalized](https://www.alchemy.com/overviews/ethereum-commitment-levels), from the Alchemy team.

 <TransferUnoToEthereum/>

 Inside the testnet, a full IBC transfer is now occuring: